savage13/botw_chart/README.md

 Breath of the Wild Speedrun Charts
 ----------------------------------

-Single page chart displaying the time progression of speedruns for the Legend of Zelda: Breath of the Wild.
+Single page "serverless" chart displaying the time progression of speedruns for the Legend of Zelda: Breath of the Wild.
+All files and data for a particular category are fetched on page load.

 Data is obtained from [Speedrun BotW](https://speedrun.com/botw/) and the associated [API](https://github.com/speedruncomorg/api).